hstsadoption/hsts-analysis/README.md

 # hsts-analysis
-Source code for the analysis of the HSTS header
+This repository contains the source code of the HSTS analysis at [hstsadoption.github.io](https://hstsadoption.github.io).